RSS

 interpret a sentence.
 The first one is not suitable for handicapped people.

 I decided to use math captchas.
 They keep you mentally fit and do what they are supposed to.
 The only important issue is to make it easy enough.
-I saw pages using / [division] or numbers above 20 in multiplication or even above 100 for summation – which is total overhead.
+I saw pages using / [division] or numbers above 20 in a multiplication or even above 100 for summation – which is total overhead.

 But other ones could be used as well – simply by changing configuration settings.